nrwl/nx/CONTRIBUTING.md

 If you have problems publishing, make sure you use Node 16 and NPM 6 or 8.

+**NOTE:** After you finish with local testing don't forget to stop the local registry (either closing the Terminal 1 or running `yarn local-registry stop`) and disabling the local registy using `yarn local-registry disable`.
+Keeping local registry enabled will change your lock file resolutions to `localhost:4873` on the next `yarn install`.

 ### Publishing for Yarn 2+ (Berry)

 Yarn Berry operates slightly differently than Yarn Classic.
 In order to publish packages for Berry follow next steps: